alexkasema/alx-system_engineering-devops/0x00-shell_basics/README.md

 8. Move a file from dir to dir mv /dir/file /dir/dir/
 9. Delete a file in a directory rm /dir/dir/file
 10. Delete a directory rm -r /dir/dir
+11. Changing working directory to previous one cd -